codebyeli/ouroboros/README.md

 # Ouroboros

-Todo list app with enphasis on repetition.
+Todo list app with emphasis on repetition.
 Because we are our habits.